titanscouting/titanscouting.github.io/api/Code Structure.md

     * 401: Not authorized
         * 403: API key authentication not allowed
 * `authHandler.ts` verifies the identity of users that are accessing authenticated routes.
 This handler verifies both Google and API key-based access attempts.
 To learn more about the authentication system for the API, click [here](/api/authentication)

+### src/routes
+Each TypeScript file contains the code for a specific route, which is executed when a user queries the API.
+This file contains code for parameter verification and data returns to the user.

+#### Example Route - Annotated
+    import UserReturnData from '../UserReturnData'; // import the data struct which stores data to return to the user import StatusCodes from '../StatusCodes'; // import standard HTTP code responses

+    module.exports = (app: any, dbHandler: any) => {
+    app.get('/api/fetch2022Schedule', async (req: any, res:any) => { // route name, accessible at /api/fetch2022schedule
+        const val: UserReturnData = new UserReturnData(); // initialize variable which will contain the data to return to the user const competition = String(req.query.competition); // get competition ID if (!(competition)) { // indicate error if the competition was not provided. val.err_occur = true;
+            val.err_reasons.push('A required parameter (competition) was not provided'); } else { // Only run the DB query if the correct info was provided val.data = await dbHandler.fetch2022Schedule(req.db, competition).catch((e) => { console.error(e); val.err_occur = true; }); // asynchronusly get data from the DB and store it in the UserReturnData instance.
+        }
+        if (val.err_occur === false) { // if no error occured, return the data
+        res.json({
+            success: true,
+            competition,
+            data: val.data.data,
+        });
+        } else { // if an error occured, return that one occured and what error occured. res.status(StatusCodes.no_data).json({
+            success: false,
+            reasons: val.err_reasons,
+        });
+        }
+    });
+    };

+### src/db-handlers
+Each TypeScript file contains the code which fetches the data from the database for the route with the corresponding name.
+See above for an explanation of the system.
+This file contains code for querying the database, as well as any manipulation which needs to be done to the retrieved data.